-This expert committee is offering an unbiased review and analysis of scientific material relating to the use of fluoride as a widespread public health initiative.
-Members come from a range of fields including; oral health, child health, toxicology, cancer, water management and health ethics.
+The Fluoride Reference Group was an expert committee that offered an unbiased review and analysis of scientific material relating to the use of fluoride as a widespread public health initiative.
+The committee was active from 2014 - 2017.
+Members came from a range of fields including oral health, child health, toxicology, cancer, water management and health ethics.

 The Fluoride Reference Group was a working committee established by a CEO delegate, under section 39 of the National Health and Medical Research Council Act 1992.
 The committee was selected to ensure appropriate expertise in the key areas of science and review methodology, in order to assess and synthesise the evidence.
 The committee comprised highly-regarded experts in the fields of public health, oral health, epidemiology, child health, toxicology, cancer, bone biology, neurodevelopment, Aboriginal and Torres Strait Islander health, water management and health ethics.
 The Fluoride Reference Group was not established on the basis of pro or anti fluoridation views.